 Publications on West Bank

-There is 1 publication for West Bank.
+There are 2 publications for West Bank.

 Wage Differential between Palestinian Non-refugees and Palestinian Refugees in the West Bank and Gaza